mansab/postfix-pgsql/README.md

 The recipe will:

 * Fetch the required version of Postfix from http://de.postfix.org/ftpmirror/official/.
-* Configures and compiles Postfix with pgsql support, LDAP, SMTP AUTH (SASL).
+* Configure and compile Postfix with pgsql support, LDAP, SMTP AUTH (SASL).
-* Copies the executables and other required files created during the 'make' to required directories.
+* Copy the executables and other required files created during the 'make' to required directories.
 * The above steps will ask for directory paths, just use the default path in the promt.
-* Creates Upstart script for Postfix daemon.
+* Create Upstart script for Postfix daemon.
-* Drops the pre, post install/un-install scripts.
+* Drop the pre, post install/un-install scripts.
 * Finally, packages everything into an RPM.

 ## Quick Start